 The Diet allows four grains that are gluten-free and do not feed the yeast: millet, quinoa, amaranth, and buckwheat.
 The first three are alkaline-forming.
 Buckwheat is acid-forming so cook it with a little sea salt and lots of fresh herbs to balance its acidity.
 All are high in protein.
-Pay attention to how grains make you feel, you may not do well with any grains if they cause you to feel tired, bloated and binging (emotional comfort).
+Pay attention to how grains make you feel, you may not do well with any grains if they cause you to feel tired, bloated, and binging (emotional comfort).

 Tip: Combine these grains with vegetables (80/20 rule).
 Eating a grain entrée for your last meal is ideal.
-Like seeds and nuts they should be soaked overnight, before cooking, to remove the enzyme inhibitor.
+Like seeds and nuts, they should be soaked overnight, before cooking, to remove the enzyme inhibitor.

-Vegetables are the most perfect foods nature has given us; they are rich with the vitamins and minerals needed to heal your body, and (the non-starchy) combine well with just about every other food.
+Vegetables are the most perfect foods nature has given us; they are rich in the vitamins and minerals needed to heal your body, and (the non-starchy) combine well with just about every other food.
 All vegetables are allowed, except the ones listed in the “not allowed” section, and should be 80% of each meal.
 Leafy green vegetables, which grow above ground (turnip green, kale, collards, beet greens), are rich in chlorophyll and help cleanse the blood.
 They also provide excellent sources of calcium and iron and should be included in every meal.
 Ocean (or sea) vegetables greatly enhance the functioning of the immune system.
 They are rich in minerals and strengthen the thyroid.
-They include: Agar, Arame, Dulse, Hijiki, Kelp, Kombu, Nori, Sea Palm and Wakame.
+They include Agar, Arame, Dulse, Hijiki, Kelp, Kombu, Nori, Sea Palm, and Wakame.

 Tip: Be sure to cook ocean vegetables with plenty of sweet vegetables, such as onions and carrots, to get a good balance between the sweet and salty tastes.